Chemical Reactions-based Detection Mechanism for Molecular Communications: Introduction

 \section{Introduction}

-In molecular communications (MC), information is typically encoded in the number, type, or time of release of signaling molecules.
-The encoded information is detected at the receiver by a sensor \cite{JAW:18:Arxiv}.
-Therefore, sensor technology, in particular chemical sensors, plays an important role for the design of receivers for MC systems.
+In molecular communications (MC), information is typically encoded in the number, type, or time of the release of signaling molecules.
+The encoded information is detected at the receiver by a sensor \cite{JAW:18:Arxiv,Bi:22:Sur,Pan:22:NM}.
+Therefore, sensor technology, in particular chemical sensors, plays an important role for the design of receivers in MC systems.